Skip to main content

 A MESSAGE FROM RACE DIRECTOR JIM ADAMS:

-As with last year, the goal is to keep the spirit of the event alive.
+As with past years, the goal is to keep the spirit of the event alive.
 That means maintaining the existing relationships with Falls Road Running, bagpipers, wolfhounds, soup, wine, coffee, and more.
 And the BEST news is that we will still see all of you at the start line again this year!

 SOLSTICE LEGENDS